Advisory group says raised Autonomy auditor concerns

-LONDON Shareholder group PIRC said on Thursday it had warned that auditors Deloitte did too much non-audit work for Autonomy to be sufficiently independent from the software firm that Hewlett Packard (HPQ.N) bought last year and now accuses of inflating its accounts.
+LONDON Nov 22 Shareholder group PIRC said on Thursday it had warned that auditors Deloitte did too much non-audit work for Autonomy to be sufficiently independent from the software firm that Hewlett Packard bought last year and now accuses of inflating its accounts.

 HP bought the British company for $11.1 billion last year, a price many analysts considered more than it was worth, and announced on Tuesday that it was writing off about $5 billion due to "serious accounting improprieties" that inflated the unit's numbers before the deal.